-Grasping requires specific information from the object.
-This could include the position, the mask or the orientation of the object.
-We reviewed the state of the art on object recognition for grasping in 2018.
-The conclusion was that the 6D Object Pose Estimation methods seemed not accurate enough and too slow for real time, based on the Bop benchmark [3].
-For now, we used either YOLO and the bounding box it provides or custom OpenCV code to identify specific features of the objects (color, height, ...) in the image.
-Using the latter, we achieved good results in the Pick and Pack final task of the SciRoc 2019 competition (6/6 items picked, 5/6 items packed).
+Grasping requires specific information from the item.
+Such as its position, mask or orientation.
+We reviewed the state of the art on object recognition for grasping in 2020.
+Further to this state of the art, the implementation of object detection strategies based on several methods has been performed.
+On one hand, a MaskR-CNN algorithm has been developed and enables to provide the bounding box and the mask of the different objects.
+On the other hand, the specific characteristics of the objects (color, height, ...) are identified thanks to custom OpenCV code.
+Using the latter, we obtained good results in the final task Pick and Pack of the SciRoc 2019 competition (6/6 objects chosen, 5/6 objects packed).